E-McNeill/Unit-7-Project/my-app/README.md

-This application is buit with React and uses Flickr's API to fetch images.
+This application is buit with React and uses Flickr's API to fetch images. <br>
-Clicking the link at the top of the header will bring you back to /home, with the default search item displayed.
+Clicking the link at the top of the header will bring you back to /home, with the default search item displayed.<br>
-Clicking any of the 3 nav links will render 24 images related to the topic clicked.
+Clicking any of the 3 nav links will render 24 images related to the topic clicked. <br>
-The config file is located in the components folder and contains the API key for fetching images from Flickr.
+The config file is located in the components folder and contains the API key for fetching images from Flickr.<br>
-To view the 404-like error route, manually type into the address bar any non-exisitng route ie. (/abc) To view the "loading..." indicator, simply refresh the page.
+To view the 404-like error route, manually type into the address bar any non-exisitng route ie. (/abc)<br>
+To view the "loading..." indicator, simply refresh the page. <br>

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).